trubusoft/codeigniter4-starter/configurations/production/production.md

 The source code will be copied inside the official [PHP-FPM Image](https://hub.docker.com/_/php).

 ### Passing environment variables

-Don't hardcode the environment variables inside the `.env` file, as it will be ignored when creating the image.
+The `/source/.env` file will be ignored when creating the image.
+Please use the appropriate way from the stack you've picked to pass an environment variables.

-For example, use this instead in docker compose:
+For example, in docker compose you would do it like this:

 ```
 services: